leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/hackerfam.png" title="me and some hacker fam in the talks lobby!" >}}

 I won’t repeat all of the logistics, instead, I want to dive straight into the challenges themselves.
 Basically, there were two "types" of challenges.
 The main objectives and the "terminal" challenges.
-Terminal challenges were typically easier (but definitely fun and challenging too!), and once completed the Elf next to the terminal would typically provide some hints and other info for objectives.
+Terminal challenges were typically easier (but definitely fun and challenging too!), and once completed the Elf next to the terminal would provide some hints and other info for objectives.

 ## format